 The list goes on.
 It’s our job to figure out exactly what would make you happy.

 Finding and viewing potential matches: Sure, you could do a realtor.com, trulia.com or zillow.com lookup by yourself.
-But agents have access to a lot of information such as history of the home – has it been for sale before?
+But local agents have access to a lot of information that the web does not; such as history of the home – has it been for sale before?
 Has the price recently been reduced or increased?
 What are the actual taxes?
 Are there any developments or building issues going on in the location you wish to move to?
-We’ll work to select only those properties that are worth your time to view, and then we’ll call and schedule and cancel and reschedule the appointments as necessary.
+For example, a real estate agent located in Perth will know the city intimately, he/she will know the traffic zones and times, what the city counsil is planing to build in the next few years and which school districts are the best.
+A local agent will work to select only those properties that are worth your time to view, and then we’ll call and schedule and cancel and reschedule the appointments as necessary.
 We’ll also preview the properties ourselves to make sure they’re going to meet your needs.
 And then of course we’ll take you to see them.
 We’ll explain the particular benefits, and the potential downfalls for each home.
 We’ll listen to your likes and dislikes so we can better target future showings.
 And then we’ll repeat the process as often as possible until we find the right home for you.

 Validating the information: If you’re looking at a co-op or condo, we’ll verify the fees with the management company.
 What is the fee for maintenance?
 Does that include taxes?
 What % of that fee is tax deductible?
 Is there a parking fee?
 Are there assessments?
 If yes, when do they start and end, and how much are they?
 When was the last one?
 If you’re looking at a single family home, we’ll validate all information.
 What are the town/state and village taxes?
 We’ll verify the square feet with the town records.
 Any data points that we have will be validated and clarified if necessary.